yushirm/Automation-Selenium-SauceDemo/README.md

 ---

-A test automation project using the Selenium Automation Framework targeting [SauceDemo](https://www.saucedemo.com/) (A sample website built by SauceLabs that allows users to practice browser automation.)
+A test automation project using the Selenium Automation Framework that targets Sauce Labs [Swag Labs](https://www.saucedemo.com/) site.

 ## 📝 Table of Contents